Lybahamid/computer-vision-transfer-learning/README.md

 Install dependencies:
 pip install tensorflow numpy opencv-python fastapi uvicorn tf-keras-vis

+Scripts
+preprocess.py - Loads CIFAR-10 data, resizes images to 96x96, applies MobileNetV2 preprocessing, splits into train/val/test, and creates data generators.

+train_model.py - Builds a transfer learning model using MobileNetV2, trains it on the preprocessed data, saves the best and final models, and plots training history.

+evaluate.py - Loads the trained model, evaluates it on the test set, prints metrics, saves a confusion matrix plot, and visualizes misclassified images.

+visualize_attention.py - Loads the trained model and test data, generates Grad-CAM visualizations for sample test images, and saves the results as a PNG.

+resize_img.py - Loads an image, resizes it to 96x96 pixels, and saves the resized image.

+app.py - FastAPI web server that provides a /predict endpoint for model inference and Grad-CAM visualization from uploaded images.

-Place your trained model file (best_model.keras) in the models directory:
+Trained model file (best_model.keras) placed in the models directory:
 Path: D:/computer-vision-transfer-learning/models/best_model.keras

-Create a heatmaps directory for storing generated heatmap images:
+Heatmaps directory for storing generated heatmap images:
 Path: D:/computer-vision-transfer-learning/heatmaps

-Running the Application
+*Running the Application*

 Start the FastAPI server:
 python app.py